 “When you submit your manuscript, you will be required to briefly summarize in 200 words your manuscript’s contribution to, and position in, the existing literature in your field.
 This should be written avoiding any technical language or non-standard acronyms.
 The aim should be to convey the meaning and importance of this research to a non-expert.
 While Frontiers evaluates articles using objective criteria, rather than impact or novelty, your statement should frame the question(s) you have addressed in your work in the context of the current body of knowledge, providing evidence that the findings—whether positive or negative—contribute to progress in your research discipline.
 This will assist the Chief Editors to determine whether your manuscript fits within the scope of a specialty as defined in its mission statement; a detailed statement will also facilitate the identification of the editors and reviewers most appropriate to evaluate your work, ultimately expediting your manuscript's initial consideration.”

 Bats are natural reservoirs for both Alpha- and Betacoronaviruses and the hypothesized original hosts of five of seven known zoonotic coronaviruses.
 To date, the vast majority of bat coronavirus research has been concentrated in Asia, though coronaviruses are globally distributed.
-As part of a long-term sampling study in three species of endemic Malagasy fruit bats, we carried out sequencing on urine, throat, and fecal samples obtained from wild-caught individuals.
-We describe full genome sequences, one of which is highly divergent, of novel Nobecoviruses in two endemic Malagasy bat species.
-Recombination analysis indicates significant selection has taken place in the spike, nucleocapsid, and NS7 accessory protein regions of the genome for viruses derived from both bat hosts.
-Madagascar offers a unique phylogeographic nexus of bats and viruses with both Asian and African phylogeographic origins, providing opportunities for unprecedented mixing of viral groups and, potentially, recombination.
+As part of a long-term sampling study in three species of endemic Malagasy fruit bats, we carried out metagenomic Next Generation Sequencing on urine, throat, and fecal samples obtained from wild-caught individuals.
+We describe three full genome sequences of novel Betacoronaviruses in the subgenus Nobecovirus, identified in two endemic Malagasy bat species.
+Recombination analysis indicates that significant selection has taken place in the spike, nucleocapsid, and NS7 accessory protein regions of the genome for viruses derived from both bat hosts.
+One of these sequences appears highly divergent from previously described Nobecoviruses, which our analyses indicate group into five distinct clades with disparate Asian and African origins.
+Madagascar offers a unique phylogeographic nexus of bats and viruses with both Asian and African phylogeographic origins, providing opportunities for unprecedented mixing of viral groups.
 As fruit bats are handled and consumed widely across Madagascar for subsistence, understanding the landscape of potentially zoonotic coronavirus circulation is essential for mitigation of future zoonotic threats.
-This research addresses a gap in coronavirus surveillance in non-Asian areas and contributes to the evolutionary history of new novel coronaviruses.
+This research fills a gap in coronavirus surveillance outside of Asia and elucidates the evolutionary history of the Nobecovirus subgenus.